hsiboy/middleman/README.md

 ## Building MiddleMan
 MiddleMan requires that the you have a working java development environment set-up, everything else is included in the repository.
+Middleman has been sucessfully built against OpenJdk6, OpenJdk7 and Oracle JDK (64bit) on windows and Linux.

 [Top](#Top)